Unpopular opinion: I’m not a fan of New Year’s Resolutions. Now, if you’re thinking, “That’s not Living Kindly,” let me explain.

 3. Get ready for March.

 No joke, one of my goals is to be flexible at 80.
 Every time I see an older man or woman running the trail or taking care of themselves, I think “I want that.”
 My body is more often achey than not, and my flexibility is so limited.
-Melissa Hartwig (co-creator of the Whole30) dedicated 2017 to “The Year of Strong and Bendy” and I love it so much, I’m doing something similar.
+Melissa Hartwig (co-creator of the Whole30) dedicated 2018 to “The Year of Strong and Bendy” and I love it so much, I’m doing something similar.
 Believe me, I know that one month of stretching will not make me Gumby, but this is my starting point, and I only hope it will evolve.
-(This started on January 7).

 5. Money, honey.

-I did such a good job of saving money in 2017, that I’m carrying this one over again.
+I did such a good job of saving money in 2018, that I’m carrying this one over again.
 Small changes: adding more to my 401k, buying less coffee, and eating out less.
 I know less is vague, but when given the option to grab a breakfast taco or make one at home, I’ll choose the latter.
 This is another one that will likely carry over into other months, but I’ll see how this works in January.
-(This started on January 5).

 6. Create a Vision Board.